seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/README.md

 9. ESLint + Prettier for linting
 10. SVGR for SVG Icons
 11. Playwright for integration tests
-12. React Hot Toast for displaying Toasts
+12. React Hot Toast for displaying Toasts - REMOVE THIS FOR SONNER/SHADCN UI
 13. Vite